Control your lights with your voice. Activate the vacuum using your phone! Discover all the essentials, from Wi-Fi advice to security tips.

 Keep your smart home devices updated with the latest firmware to ensure they remain secure and function correctly.
 Regularly review and adjust your routines and automations to match your changing needs and preferences.

-By connecting your smart devices with popular smart home platforms such as Google Assistant, Amazon Alexa, or Apple HomeKit, you can achieve a more cohesive and intuitive smart home experience.
+By connecting your smart devices to popular smart home platforms such as Google Home, Amazon Alexa, or Apple Home, you can control multiple devices from one place and create automations across your home.

-• Open the Google Home app, tap “+” or “Add,” select “Set up device,” and choose “Works with Google.”
-Find your smart devices manufacturer in the list and follow the prompts to link your accounts.
+- Choose “Works with Google Home”, find your device manufacturer in the list and follow the prompts to link your accounts.

 For Amazon Alexa